Updating a secret stored in 1Password#

 This reconciliation process can take some time of time, so you may not see changes reflected until several minutes have passed.

-Note for operators: This automatic reconciliation is not enabled by default.
+This automatic reconciliation is not enabled by default in the upstream configuration.

 It is explicitly turned on by setting the

-If automatic reconciliation doesn’t seem to be working, you can force it to take place by deleting the
+If automatic reconciliation doesn’t seem to be working or is taking longer than you want to wait, you can force it to take place by deleting the

 Secret that is associated with the